-Mortgages for Medical Professionals are available to GP’s, Consultants, Locum Doctors, Dentists and other Medical Professionals.
+Doctor Mortgages are available to GP’s, Consultants, Locum Doctors, and other Medical Professionals.

-Many Medical Professionals have intricate income structures due to varying employment types, for example, you could be a Doctor working on an employed basis and working concurrently on a self-employed basis at a Private Practice.
+Many Doctors and other medical professionals have intricate income structures due to varying employment types, for example, you could be a Doctor working on an employed basis and working concurrently on a self-employed basis at a Private Practice.
 This can result in some lenders struggling with the complexity of certain types of remuneration packages, leading to misrepresentation of your gross income and consequently lower mortgage loans are granted, in worst cases, the application can be declined.
 This doesn’t mean to say that you cannot obtain the mortgage amount that you require.
 If anything your profession and reliable income can help you borrow higher amounts and qualify for reduced interest rates with certain lenders.

 We can help with the following

 The main concern for a mortgage lender is the uncertainty over income stability.
 As a trainee or junior doctor, you will be on a much lower wage than more experienced colleagues in your field.
 Due to your chosen career path, there are lenders that will look beyond your current circumstances and offer you a mortgage based on the higher earning potential of future years.